Economics (ECON) | Melville School of Business

 Managerial Economics

-Students will apply microeconomic theory and quantitative techniques to managerial decision making.
-They will use these tools to solve problems faced by firms.
-Students will examine such topics as demand analysis and estimation, production and cost analysis, pricing and output decisions within various market structures, and competitive strategies.
-Note: For graduation purposes students with credit for ECON 2350 cannot take ECON 3150 for further credit.
+Students will apply microeconomic theory and quantitative techniques to managerial decision-making and problems faced by firms.
+Topics will include demand analysis and estimation, production and cost analysis, pricing and output decisions in various market structures, and competitive strategies.
+This course will include a group project analysis of a specific organization and its challenges and use data analytics software (e.g., MS Excel).

 Level: UG